 No temporary benefit that you might derive from plagiarizing another writer's work is worth the penalty you are likely to pay if your plagiarism is discovered.
 Plagiarism in law school can lead to punishments ranging from failure of the course in which the offense occurs to suspension or dismissal from the school.
-And, as a 2009 Harvard Law School graduate found, the inclusion of a notation of reprimand for plagiarism on a law school transcript can be toxic to one's career plans.
-See Walker v.
-President & Fellows of Harvard Coll., 840 F.3d 57 (1st Cir.
-2016).
 Vermont Law School's Honor Code (Article I) identifies plagiarism as a Class One Violation, punishable (Article V) by suspension, expulsion, or the withdrawal of an awarded degree.

 Beyond that, a plagiarism charge can result in denial of admission to the Bar even for students whose law schools exonerated them.
 Your bar exam application will ask: "Have you ever been placed on probation, dropped, suspended, expelled, or otherwise been subjected to discipline by any institution of learning?"
 Even students whose law schools exonerated them have seen the plagiarism charges reconsidered by state bar committees, which concluded that the applicants should not be admitted.
 See, e.g., In re KSL, 269 Ga.
-51, 495 S.E.2d 276 (1998) (holding that state board of bar examiners was not bound by a law school's exoneration of bar applicant on plagiarism charge during law school, so only issue for resolution was whether sufficient evidence existed to support board's finding of plagiarism, which court answered in the affirmative).
+51, 495 S.E.2d 276 (1998) (holding that state board of bar examiners was not bound by law school's exoneration of bar applicant on plagiarism charge during law school, so only issue for resolution was whether sufficient evidence existed to support board's finding of plagiarism, which court answered in the affirmative).
 In another case, a student accused of plagiarism in law school admitted wrongdoing and agreed to a one-semester suspension.
 After graduation, when he sought admission to the state bar, a bar committee denied him admission after he testified evasively about the plagiarism case.
-The state supreme court affirmed.
+The state Supreme Court affirmed.
 See Doe v.
-Conn.
-Bar Examining Comm., 263 Conn.
+Connecticut Bar Examining Committee, 263 Conn.
 39, 818 A.2d 14 (2003).
-See also In Re White, 283 Ga.
-74, 656 S.E.2d 527 (2008).

 To avoid these problems, keep in mind that by enrolling in law school, you have entered the legal profession.
 Your reputation as a lawyer starts here.
 Don't do anything that will prevent the Dean from certifying to the Bar of any state where you have sought admission that you are a person of good moral character.
-See Florida Board of Bar Examiners, Certificate of Dean of Law School (Appendix B).
+See Florida Board of Bar Examiners, Certificate of Dean of Law School (attached).

-Finally, if, despite the warnings here, you are still inclined to tempt fate, know that professors now have available to them computerized resources, such as "SafeAssign" and "Turnitin," that are designed to detect plagiarism.
+Finally, if, despite the warnings here, you are still inclined to tempt fate, know that professors now have available to them computerized resources, such as "SafeAssign," that are highly sophisticated with regard to detecting plagiarism.

 SafeAssign, for example, compares submitted assignments to a set of existing works to identify areas of overlap between the two.
-Robin F. Hansen and Alexandra Anderson, Law Student Plagiarism: Contemporary Challenges and Responses, 64 J. of Legal Educ.
-416, 418 (2015); Decarlous Y. Spearman, Citing Sources or Mitigating Plagiarism: Teaching Law Students the Proper Use of Authority Attribution in the Digital Age, 42 Int'l.
+Decarlous Y. Spearman, Citing Sources or Mitigating Plagiarism: Teaching Law Students the Proper Use of Authority Attribution in the Digital Age, 42 Int'l.
 J. of Legal Info.
 177, 202 (2014).